Today, Google had a big bug, and marked all search results as malware

 counts the number of occurrences of a word. next-word

-rolls a dice and selects the next word based on the number of occurrences.Finally, all we need is a function to apply
+rolls a dice and selects the next word based on the number of occurrences.next-word

 (defn generate-text [example n & [start]]